Go Back

 Method

-2. Whisk together reserved pineapple juice, soy sauce, brown sugar, ketchup, rice vinegar, garlic, ginger, and sesame oil; pour over the chicken.
+2. Whisk together pineapple juice (from the can), soy sauce, honey, ketchup, garlic, and ginger until smooth, then pour over the chicken.
+Make sure the sauce coats the pineapple chunks.

 Notes